-In order to compile our list, we took a deep dive through America’s culinary heritage and identified restaurants that have taken on a rarefied air in their years since they’ve opened, in most cases exceeding well over 50 years.
-None of these restaurants are expensive (even though we can certainly think of plenty of old-school steakhouses), so you can eat a little bit of history and be on your merry way without breaking the bank.
+In order to compile our list, we took a deep dive through America’s culinary heritage and identified restaurants that have taken on a rarefied air in the years since they’ve opened, in most cases exceeding well over 50 years.
+Most of these storied restaurants serve recipes that haven’t changed in years, with vintage architecture and decor to match.
+None are especially expensive (even though we can certainly think of plenty of old-school, high-end steakhouses), so you can eat a little bit of history without breaking the bank.

-An Atlanta landmark, the Busy Bee Café has been serving traditional soul food to hungry locals since first opening in 1947.
-The cozy restaurant features a long lunch counter and a handful of tables, and the food is homestyle, delicious, and inexpensive.
-You’d be hard-pressed to find better fried or smothered chicken, pork chops, fried fish, smoked ham hocks, oxtails, slow-smoked ribs, or baked macaroni and cheese anywhere else in town, and the desserts, including scratch-made cakes and Georgia peach and blackberry cobblers, are the stuff of legend.
+An Atlanta landmark, the Busy Bee Cafe has been serving traditional soul food to hungry locals since first opening in 1947.
+The food at this cozy restaurant is homestyle and inexpensive.
+It has some of the best smothered chicken, smoked ham hocks and oxtails in town.
+And the desserts, including cakes and Georgia peach and blackberry cobblers, are top-tier too.

 Teresa H./ Yelp

-Going strong since 1919 in a narrow, tiled space that’s barely changed since then, Casamento’s is synonymous with one thing: Gulf oysters.
-This legendary New Orleans seafood spot dishes up hundreds of the bivalves daily, on the half-shell, in a creamy stew, deep-fried, charbroiled, or fried and “fully dressed” on two slices of thick-sliced bread in its famous oyster loaf.
-And once you’ve had your fill of oysters, the gumbo, fried catfish and trout, and soft shell crab are pretty spectacular as well.
-Casamento’s is a must-visit in the Big Easy, but make sure you go when it’s open: It’s closed Mondays, Tuesdays, and Wednesdays, as well as the entire months of June, July, and August.
+Located in a narrow, tiled space that’s barely changed since 1919, Casamento’s is synonymous with one thing: Gulf oysters.
+This legendary Louisiana seafood spot dishes up hundreds of the bivalves daily, on the half-shell, in a creamy stew and in its famous oyster loaf.

 Pristine C./ Yelp